RogerLianQing/plugins-cainv/paid-member-subscriptions/readme.txt

  Restrict Content offers you options to:

  * display content based on logged in status
- * show content to members only, based on their subscription plan(s)
+ * show content to members only, setup [private pages for subscribers](https://www.cozmoslabs.com/251415-wordpress-private-pages-for-subscribers/)
  * partial content display by using the [pms-restrict][/pms-restrict] shortcode
  * display another template for restricted posts